ASSOCIATE OF SCIENCE

 This associate degree program, which is accredited by the Accreditation Commission for Education in Nursing (ACEN), prepares students for licensure as a registered professional nurse (RN).
 Mercyhurst North East offers two options for its RN program: a 5-semester, full-time, weekday program, and an 8-semester part-time, evening and weekend program.

-Upon completion of the program, graduates are eligible to write the National Council Licensure Examination-RN (NCLEX-RN) for licensure as a professional registered nurse.
-Registered nurses assist physicians in providing care to patients who are sick, injured, convalescent, and disabled and provide compassionate care and support for the dying and their family.
+Upon completion of the program, graduates are eligible to take the National Council Licensure Examination-RN (NCLEX-RN) for licensure as a registered nurse.
+Registered nurses work in interdisciplinary teams to provide compassionate care for all patients on the spectrum of both wellness and illness.
 Graduates will be prepared for employment in multiple heath care settings such as hospitals, private medical practices, home hospice care, nursing homes, assisted living facilities, schools, clinics, and rehabilitation facilities.

 The faculty of the Associate in Science in Nursing program believe nursing is a caring profession whose members provide patient-centered care across the life span to individuals, families, and the global community.
 We believe nursing is a scientific discipline using clinical judgment, substantiated by evidence, and integrating safe, quality care and health promotion.
 As part of our professional identity, we value interdisciplinary collaboration and teamwork to promote effective communication and shared decision making.
 We believe nurses use information and technology to communicate, access resources, promote patient safety and provide continuous quality improvement.

-Professional nurses adhere to the established standards of practice and are accountable within the legal and ethical framework of the profession.
+Registered nurses adhere to the established standards of practice and are accountable within the legal and ethical framework of the profession.
 Inherent in this is the belief that education is a continuous life-long process necessary to integrate the best current evidence for clinical practice.
 In keeping with the core values of Mercyhurst University, we believe nurses are ambassadors of service demonstrating the values of social mercy, global responsibility, intellectual creativity, and reflective awareness.
 We believe learners are self-directed and build on prior knowledge and life experiences.
 Learning is facilitated by various teaching strategies which consider individual learning preferences.
 The faculty encourages and supports the spirit of inquiry to challenge the status quo and question underlying assumptions.
+The ANA defines nursing as “the protection, promotion, and optimization of health and abilities, prevention of illness and injury, alleviation of suffering through the diagnosis and treatment of human response, and advocacy in the care of individuals, families, communities, and populations” (American Nurses Association website, n.d.).
+Upon completion of this program, our graduates will:

 - Advocate for the patient and/or designee as the principle source of control to determine the direction of her/his care and to manage her/his care in collaboration with the health care team